KRLoyd/avant_twitter_clone/README.md

 ## Description
 This is a simple Twitter Clone for my Avant Interview.
 This includes an HTML, CSS, Javascript, and Python file.
-This project was begun at 2pm and completed at 4pm.
-As such, there is much I would like to improve in the future, such as more styling and features (profile picture, login, etc).
+This project was begun at 2pm and completed at 4pm on 10/11/17.
+There is much I would like to improve in the future, such as more styling and features (profile picture, login, etc).

 ### Project Notes
 #### Environment